Gnoblinys/DevOps_online_Kyiv_2021Q4/m1/task5x/5.2/readme.md

 What file attributes should be present in the command script

-File with comand skript mast have attribute "x" for distanation users and group or SUID "s" for start skript with permission file owner.
+File with comand skript mast have attribute "x" for distanation users and group or SUID/SGID "s"   for start skript with permission file owner.